Life in the Water

 All of our Zodiac expeditions and excursions follow strict biosecurity protocols, to reduce any impact on the environment to a minimum, and fully comply with the standards of, and our obligations as members of the International Association of Antarctica Tour Operators (IAATO) and the Association of Arctic Expedition Cruise Operators (AECO).
 We also run initiatives dedicated to the conservation of life in the water, which complement these technologies and policies.
 These initiatives are conducted with guests in partnership with different organizations, such as Happywhale, and The Secchi Disk Foundation.

 Happywhale aim to increase global understanding and care for marine environments.
-Swan Hellenic work with them to help our guests become citizen scientists, contributing to global knowledge about whale numbers, behavior and distribution.
+Swan Hellenic work with them to help our guests become citizen scientists, contributing to global knowledge about whale numbers, behaviour, and distribution.

-• Guests can join us in this work as citizen scientists because every whale has a pattern on its fluke (tail), which is as unique as a human fingerprint.
+Guests can join us in the work as citizen scientists because every whale has a pattern on its fluke (tail), which is as unique as a human fingerprint.

-• This means geolocated photographs uploaded using the Happywhale app can be analyzed to identify each individual whale, and track its movements around the world.
+This means geolocated photographs uploaded using the Happywhale app can be analysed to identify each individual whale and track its movements around the world.

-• A designated expedition leader on each voyage provides guests with all the support they need to take hi-resolution whale photos and upload the images using the app.
-Guests can even name whales that have not previously been identified by Happywhale.
+A designated expedition leacher on each voyage provides guests with all the support they need to take hi-resolution whale photos and upload the images using the app.
+Guests can even name whales that have previously been identified by Happywhale.

 The Secchi Disk Seafarer Study is the world's largest citizen science study of phytoplankton, the tiny plant-like algae that underpin the marine food chain.
 A Secchi Disk is used to measure the clarity of seawater and the amount of phytoplankton at the sea surface.
 This is a simple but effective way to see how climate change is altering in phytoplankton abundance and distribution.

-• Swan Hellenic guests interested in becoming citizen scientists work with a designated expedition leader to learn how to use the Secchi Disk, and set off on a Zodiac boat to perform a water transparency measurement.
+Swan Hellenic guests interested in becoming citizen scientists work with designated expedition leader to learn how to use the Secchi Disk and set off on a Zodiac boat to perform a water transparency measurement.